Control of Hydrogen and Enriched-hydrogen Reacting flows with Water injection and Intensive Strain for ultra-low Emissions

 1. Intensive strain improves the reactivity of the hydrogen flame.

-2. It simultaneously pushes the NOx down significantly, a property yet to be understood.
+2. Intensive strain simultaneously pushes the NOx down significantly, a property yet to be understood.

 3. Water injection further reduces the NOx but commonly causes flame extinctions and inefficiencies.

-The combination of hydrogen and intensive strain, by enhancing the flame, offers a way of surpassing these limitations and further allows for operating the flame at richer conditions, thus preventing common instabilities from occurring in lean premixed combustion.
+Its combination with hydrogen and intensive strain, by enhancing the flame, offers a way of surpassing these limitations and further allows operating the flame at richer conditions, thus preventing common instabilities from occurring in lean premixed combustion.

 Research Objective

 The objective of this research is to push the hydrogen flame into a high-strain regime characterised by a stable flame and ultra-low NOx.
-This research aims to find the extreme limits and physical knowledge allowing full control of the reacting flow in such a regime.
+This involves finding the extreme limits and physical knowledge allowing full control of the reacting flow in such a regime.

 Methodology